-- url Sets the broker URL to connect to. - mode Read ('r') or write ('w') from the stream.
+- url Sets the broker URL to connect to. - mode Read ('r') or write ('w') from the stream. - group_id The consumer group ID from which to read.
+Generated automatically if not specified.

 Returns An open connection to the client, either a Producer instance in write mode or a Consumer instance in read mode.